anjing0921/anjing0921/README.md

 I'm a software engineer with experience in web development.
 I enjoy building applications that solve real-world problems and using data to gain insights and drive decision-making.

-✨ I recently built a memory game with JavaScript, React and Netlify.
-Check it out: Kitty Wonderland 💬 Ask me anything about coding and career change.
+✨ I recently built an AI interview Chat Bot using MERN Stack with JavaScript, React and Netlify.
+💬 Ask me anything about coding and career change.

 Technologies